doctorfree/nvim-lazyman/README.md

 ## Neovim lazy configuration manager

-The Lazyman project can be used to install, initialize, and/or remove multiple Neovim configurations.
+The Lazyman project can be used to install, initialize, and manage multiple Neovim configurations.
 Several popular Neovim configurations are supported including [AstroNvim](https://astronvim.com), [Kickstart](https://github.com/nvim-lua/kickstart.nvim), and [LazyVim](https://github.com/LazyVim/LazyVim).

-In addition, Lazyman includes my Neovim configuration using Lua, Lazy, and Mason.
+In addition, Lazyman installs and initializes the Lazyman Neovim configuration, a richly configured Neovim environment using Lua, Lazy, and Mason to support highlighting, completion, diagnostics, and more for many programming languages.

-When used in conjunction with Neovim 0.9 or later the installation and initialization of Neovim configurations are placed in separate directories and managed using the `NVIM_APPNAME` environment variable.
+The installation and initialization of Neovim configurations are placed in separate directories and managed using the `NVIM_APPNAME` environment variable.

-The `lazyman` command is installed as `~/.local/bin/lazyman` and can be used to install, initialize, remove, and manage multiple configuratons.
+The `lazyman` command is installed as `~/.local/bin/lazyman` and can be used to install, initialize, remove, and manage multiple Neovim configuratons.

 ## Table of Contents